-Knowing the different ways of how to clean patio cushions will save you a lot of time and stress.
+Knowing the different ways to clean patio cushions will save you time and stress.
 This is because you can choose the most suitable way to clean your cushions from the available options.

 After a long time of using your outdoor area, there are chances that your alluring and charming throw pillows and cushions will get dirty.

 For this reason, cleaning your cushion to retain its appealing and charming look will be your ultimate goal.
-This is because a dirty cushion is not only irritating to the eye it also causes discomfort to the skin and outdoor area at large.
+This is because a dirty cushion irritates the eye and causes discomfort to the skin and outdoor area.

 Cleaning your patio cushions should be done about two or three times a year unless you encounter a stain.
 If you do, refer closely to the manufacturer’s cleaning directions.

 How to keep your patio cushion clean

 There are different ways to clean your patio cushions to keep them in good shape.
 The truth is even after preventing it from weather elements by taking it in and out, consistent use of the chair and its cushion will get it dirty.

 To clean your outdoor cushion, here are some of the things you need for the cleaning.